brendenwest/cascade/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-**NOTE:** _Currently only the Android App is being developed or optimized at this time._
+**NOTE:** _Only the Android App is being developed or optimized at this time._

 ### Develop

 Prerequisites:
 - Make sure you have at least `npm: 7.#.#` and `node: 14.#.#`
-- Have the larest Android Studio installed
+- Have the latest Android Studio installed

 1. Clone the repo
    ```sh